 Scandrett Regional Park

-The park contains a significant remnant of coastal forest, as well as areas of regrowth.
-The natives include pōhutukawa, taraire, kohekohe, tawāpou, māhoe, and kōwhai.
-The mature pōhutukawa on the southern side of Mullet Point and above Martins Bay are especially gnarled and interesting.
-Near the historic homestead and farm buildings are younger pōhutukawa and several exotic trees.
-One of the biggest norfolk pines in New Zealand is notable, having been gifted to the Scandrett family by Sir George Grey, a governor of NZ in the mid-1800s.
+The park is home to a significant remnant of coastal forest and areas of regrowth.
+Native trees such as pōhutukawa, taraire, kohekohe, tawāpou, māhoe, and kōwhai thrive here.
+The mature pōhutukawa trees on the southern side of Mullet Point and above Martins Bay are particularly noteworthy for their size and gnarled appearance.
+Near the homestead, younger pōhutukawa and several exotic trees, including one of New Zealand's largest Norfolk pines, can be found.
+This pine was a gift to the Scandrett family from Sir George Grey, an early governor of New Zealand.

 Image 1 of 10